 Counseling is available through virtual counseling through video conferencing.
 These video sessions allow for more time flexibility so you can work meetings into your busy schedule without even leaving home.
 Everything occurs through the HIPAA-compliant portal Practice Better – take a look at their tutorial for joining video sessions here.
 It’s all very intuitive once you sign into the website or log onto the app!

 Initial sessions are $130 and last about 50-60 minutes, which includes a review of your medical and health history, current dietary habits, lifestyle, and major goals along with nutrition education and development of a plan for success.
 Each follow-up session is $60 and lasts about 30 minutes.
 Please note that these prices are subject to change.

 Will insurance pay for my nutrition counseling?

 Currently, The Peoples Plate accepts Cigna insurance plans as well as private payment.
-If you would like to submit a claim for your session to your insurance company, Kelsey can provide a document known as a Super Bill that details your session — you can then provide this document to your insurance company and they may reimburse you.
+If you would like to submit a claim for your session to a different insurance company, Kelsey can provide a document known as a Super Bill that details your session, and your insurance company may reimburse you.